barryclark/jekyll-now/pages/study/zen/gateless-case2-full.md

 > Once when Paichang gave a series of talks, a certain old man was always there listening together with the monks.
 When they left, he would leave too.
 One day, however, he remained behind.

 "**One day, however, he remained behind.**" - This sentence alone can raise so many questions.
 What happened **that** day?
 Why is that day different from the day before?
 Was Hyakujo teaching on a specific topic?
 Or did the old man feel he needed to ask a question that day?
 Why wouldn't he ask that question the day before?
 What is the cause leading to this old man asking the most pressing question of his existence on that particular day?
 This day will be important.
 We're talking about the day of the old man's enlightenment.
 Conditions on that day seemed more favorable for him than the day before.
 Why and how?
-Does that even make sense to ask this question?

 Once you deep dive like this, reading from the beginning again brings a lot more opportunities to contemplate causality.

 "**Once when...**" - When was this exaclty?
 What happened before?

-Why was this series of teachings more favorable for the old man to show up?
-Is this story only about karmic law applying to the old man?
-Or is it also about karmic law applying to Hyakujo?
-Are those two meeting here as the fruit of a process relating both?
+"**Paichang gave a series of talks..**"- Why was this series of teachings more favorable for the old man to show up?
+Is this story only about how karmic law applies to the old man?
+Or is it also about how karmic law applies to Hyakujo?
+Are those two meeting here as the fruit of a process binding both together?

-"**was always there...**" - Was the old man literally **always** there since the beginning of time?
-Probably not, so he must have entered the teaching hall at some point for the first time.
+"**a certain old man was always there...**" - Was the old man literally **always** there?
+Like since the beginning of time?
+Probably not, so he must have entered the teaching hall at some point in the past for the first time.
+At what point?
 What happened then?
 Why at that time?

-Was it just ok for him to show up like this?
+"**listening together with the monks...**" - Was it just ok for him to just show up like this?
+Why did nobody notice him or interact with him before?

 "**When they left, he would leave too.**" - He was going with the stream.
-Maybe that can explain why nobody noticed or interacted with him before "that day".
-Why did nobody notice him or interact with him before?
+Maybe that can explain why nobody noticed or interacted with him before that day".
 Did Hyakujo notice him only when he started asking questions?

 "**One day, however..** - There the stream meets a boulder, causing the water to stop for a moment.
 Now, if the old man had never asked any question to Hyakujo, would he still be reborn as a fox again and again?

+### But what is it?

 > "Not falling under the law of cause and effect."
 Why should __this__ prompt five hundred lives as a fox?
 "Not evading the law of cause and effect."
 Why should __this__ prompt a return a human life?
 If you have the single eye of realization, you will appreciate how old Paichang lived five hundred lives as a fox as lives of grace.